 For that reason, it makes a lot more sense for most golf fans to watch the tournament online or on TV, and to place bets online.

-Where Can You Watch the Masters in 2018?
+Where Can You Watch the Masters on TV?

 CBS Sports Network and ESPN have the rights to broadcast the Masters this year on television and radio.
 You can view the schedule here.
 If you do not have a cable subscription, try using Sling TV plus CBS All Access.